cheongsa/Coronavirus-COVID-19-statistics-in-China/README.md

 A data set on COVID-19 pandemic in China, which covers daily statistics of confirmed cases (new and cumulative), recoveries (new and cumulative) and deaths (new and cumulative) at city level.
 All data are extracted from Chinese government reports.
-The project is undergoing, other files will be uploaded soon.
+The project is undergoing, other files will be uploaded and updated soon.

+If you find this dataset useful in your research please consider citing:

+@article{liu2020coronavirus,
+    title={Coronavirus disease 2019 (COVID-19) outbreak in China, spatial temporal dataset}, author={Wenyuan Liu and Peter Tsung-Wen Yen and Siew Ann Cheong}, year={2020},
+    eprint={2003.11716},
+    archivePrefix={arXiv},
+    primaryClass={q-bio.PE}
+}

 # File format